derRiesenOtter/bachelor/docs/labbook.md

 S03 ps test: `./data/raw_data/phasepdb_ps_test.csv`
 S06: `./data/raw_data/phasepdb_mlo.csv`

+---

-Downloaded the supplementary data 5 from the [PSPire article](https://www.nature.com/articles/s41467-024-46445-y#MOESM9) and placed it as follows: `./data/raw_data/pspire_mlo.csv`
+Downloaded the mlo data from the [PSPire article](https://www.nature.com/articles/s41467-024-46445-y#MOESM9) and placed it as follows: `./data/raw_data/pspire_mlo.csv`

+---

-Wrote a script to prepare the data from phasepbd and ran it:
+Prepared the data from the PhasPred article using:
 ```sh
 python ./src/scripts/prepare_phasepdb.py

 ```
-## 2025-05-26 to 2025-05-28
+### 2025-05-26 to 2025-05-28

-Created scripts to prepare the data from the mlo data sets (phasepdb and pspire) and ran them:
+Created scripts to prepare the data from the mlo data sets (phasepred and pspire) and ran them:

 ```sh
 python prepare_phasepdb_mlo.py
 python prepare_pspire_mlo.py
 ```

+---
-Created a script to test a simpler model (xgb) on the data of the block decomposition and ran it on the phasepdb data:
+Created a script to test a xgb model on the data of the block decomposition and ran it on the phasepdb data:

 ```sh
 python run_xgb_phasepdb.py
 ```

+---
 Started to evaluate the currently best model (one trained on the phasepdb data, the other on the union of pspire and ppmclab) on the MLO data:
 ```sh